Have you ever seen the movie “Titanic” and wondered, “Do cruise crews really work like that?” The answer is part yes, part no.

 Of course, you want to believe that the cruise crews get some tasty meals just like the rest of the customers on the ship.
 However, this luxury is solely shown to the high paying customer.

 Typically, cruise crews get three free meals a day (with snacks in between).
 They have a specific card to get the basics like soups, salads, chicken and anything else that’s not entirely expensive.

 Drinks are cheap, and it’s nice to have a good bartender to help with social events for the crew.
 For those looking to get away from typical deck food, they wait for the cruise ship to dock to take advantage of the cheap and local fresh foods in that country (if time permits).

 Depending on the cruise line, wages for cruise ship jobs vary greatly.
 Think of their wages as similar to that of a server or bartender.
 They typically don’t get paid a good hourly rate.
 With that in mind, cruise ship customers have a big say so in how well a staff member gets paid.

-If the customer feels that a crew member did a poor job and file a complaint, wages are automatically deducted out of their paycheck.
+If the customer feels that a crew member did a poor job and files a complaint, wages are automatically deducted out of their paycheck.
 A complaint also affects another important factor for those with cruise ship jobs – their tips.
 Most of the money a staff member makes goes to a specific bank account.
 They use ship stipends or a certain per diem for the necessities.
 Depending on the country, crew members work 12-15 hour days and get paid a much lower rate than the standard minimum wage.

 Certain cruise services don’t hire Americans because they get paid more, which can drive costs up substantially.
 A cruise ship worker’s job position plays a significant role in what they get paid.
 The more notoriety a member has, the better the payment.